The Ultimate Guide to a 30-Gram Protein Breakfast

 3. Stabilizes Blood Sugar Levels

-Carbohydrate-heavy breakfasts can cause spikes and crashes in blood sugar levels, leaving you feeling tired and irritable.
-Protein helps to slow the absorption of sugar into the bloodstream, providing steady energy.
-A balanced breakfast that includes 30 grams of protein minimizes these fluctuations, giving you mental clarity and focus.
+Carbohydrate-heavy breakfasts can cause spikes and crashes in blood sugar levels, which can leave you feeling tired and irritable.
+In contrast, protein helps to slow the absorption of sugar into the bloodstream, providing steady energy.
+As a result, a balanced breakfast that includes 30 grams of protein minimizes these fluctuations, giving you mental clarity and focus.

 4. Boosts Metabolism